advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 5075320359359 was found 22.08.2025 18:29 UTC.
 12279094871663 was found 03.09.2025 08:33 UTC.
 83710206810107 was found 25.10.2025 15:45 UTC.
 294698527560839 was found 27.11.2025 15:21 UTC.

-The minimum primbix with value 21 is above 403 400 000 000 000 and below or equal to 1 771 883 742 990 899 (which has primbix value 21).
+1771883742990899 was found 07.01.2026 15:43 UTC.

+The minimum primbices up to value 20 were found using exhaustive search.

+### Minimum primbix with value 21

+The minimum primbix with value 21 was found by combining two theorem techniques:

-It is not possible to construct a lower minimum primbix of value 21, than 1 771 883 742 990 899, using any of the `n` lowest numbers of primbix value 1, where:
+1. A fast algorithm proved that it was not possible to construct a lower minimum primbix of value 21, by  use any of the `n` lowest number of primbix value 1
+2. A manual proof in combination with mutating the source code of an automated improvement of the upper bound, produced a lower `n` than 1)

+Step 1 produced an `n`:

 n = 22, [2, 3, 5, 7, 11, 17, 23, 37, 41, 47, 59, 61, 73, 83, 89, 97, 101, 107, 109, 113, 127, 137]

+For step 2, see [theoretical research](./theoretical-research.md), where it was proved that the lowest primbixes of value 1 needed to complete the proof are `2, 3, 5, 7`.

+### Current research

-This means, we are pretty confident that the minimum primbix with value 21 is 1 771 883 742 990 899, but exhaustive search is needed to prove it.
+The minimum primbix with value 22 is above 1 771 883 742 990 899.
-No currently known theorem techniques are able to bridge the language gap.

 If you are interested in helping to reduce this bound, then you can take a look at [this example code](https://github.com/advancedresearch/algexenotation/blob/main/examples/primbix.rs).